 The evolution of the TV screen

 When producing videos, consideration must be made for the screen size and ratio on which it will be viewed.
-Older CRT (Cahtode Ray Tube) televisions evolved from the standards set in North America in the 1950s by the NTSC (National Television Systems Committee).
+Older cathode ray tube (CRT) televisions evolved from the standards set in North America in the 1950s by the National Television Systems Committee (NTSC).
 These old TVs, with a screen aspect ratio of 4:3, produced a video image by alternately scanning 525 horizontal lines on the CRT.
 Since the early 1990s there has been a gradual transition to digital video and an upgraded resolution to improve picture quality on larger screens.
 The broadcast and streaming standard is now HD (High Definition) in the 16:9 aspect ratio with some providers offering Ultra-HD, 4k or even 8k.

 What standards will KAV use for your video project?

-We shoot primarily in full 1080 HD and usually export edited video to 1080p mp4 digital file, HD Blu-ray.
-We also have some equipment that can acquire video in Ultra HD, also know as 4k, at a resolution of 3840 x 2160.
-HD Videos can also be down converted to play on standard DVD-video in wide screen format at 480p.
+We shoot primarily in 1080p/60fps at 50 Mbps 422 HD and usually export edited video to 1080p mp4 digital file or Blu-ray.
+HD Videos can also be down converted to play on standard DVD-video in widescreen format at 480p.
 If you are providing us footage to edit or digitize, we will generally match the source resolution.
 SD footage is not up-converted to HD.
 For slideshows or film transfers, please specify your preferred video format when ordering.